 As for the second way of the Louis Vuitton Millionaire authenticity check process, we are going to move to the right temple of the two sunglasses and check out their details as well.

-Just as always, let’s first have a quick brief to the reference real vs fake LV Millionaire 1.1 image below in order to easily notice the differences between the pairs.
+Just as always, let’s first have a quick brief on the reference real vs fake LV Millionaire 1.1 image below in order to easily notice the differences between the pairs.

 In the image containing the fake vs real Louis Vuitton Millionaire sunglasses above, we have noticed how the same font-weight flaw applies to the right wing as well.